-\textbf{A spectrum of effective unlearning models would enable us to select multiple solutions that best align with our specific priorities, such as prioritizing model utility preservation or forgetting quality without repeated training.} This capability to explore multiple unlearning solutions provides greater flexibility in practical applications without requiring costly recomputations of unlearning solutions.
+\textbf{A spectrum of effective unlearning models would also enable us to select the solution that best aligns with specific priority, such as prioritizing model utility preservation or forgetting quality without repeated training.} For instance, in harmful information removal, the perceived risk of a data sample may evolve over time.
+A sample once considered low-risk may later be deemed highly risky, requiring stronger forgetting.
+Thus, exploring unlearning pathway provides greater flexibility in practical applications without requiring costly recomputations of different solutions.